alexjsp/homebridge-plex-sensors/README.md

 }
 ```

-Exmaple config with a sensor triggered only by playing the TV show Breaking Bad (also shows a custom port number being set for the webhook server):
+Example config with a sensor triggered only by playing the TV show Breaking Bad (also shows a custom port number being set for the webhook server):
 ```json
 {
 "platforms": [